 How Smart Buildings and PropTech Are Reshaping Insurance Coverage (What You Need to Know)

 The collision of artificial intelligence, blockchain, IoT sensors, and drone technology with traditional real estate is fundamentally reshaping property operations—and creating an entirely new landscape of insurance considerations that most property stakeholders haven’t yet addressed.
 Smart buildings now monitor everything from structural integrity to occupant behavior, virtual reality platforms facilitate remote property transactions worth millions, and autonomous systems manage security and maintenance without human oversight.
-These innovations promise efficiency gains of 30-40% and cost reductions that transform profit margins, …
+These innovations promise efficiency gains of 30-40% and cost reductions that transform profit margins, but …

 Home alarm keypad showing a red warning light as a homeowner holds unopened mail beside a calculator, with blurred red-blue police lights visible through a window in the background.